shishang2002/shishang2002.github.io/index.md

 Currently I am a master student in School of Philosophy, Wuhan University, majoring in Modern Logic and Foundations of Mathematics.

+### Travel

+-  September 2024: 'Proof and Computation' Autumn School in Fischbachau, Germany

+### Teaching
+*2023-2024
+  * Teaching assistant at Wuhan University for Mathematical Logic *2022-2023
+  * Teaching assistant at Wuhan University for Mathematical Logic

 ### On-going Project:

 - 1